smitelli/cosmodoc/src/content/topics/configuration-file-functions/index.md

 The first test handles an edge case: If `dir` is an empty string, the path is treated as a relative one, and `file` is returned unmodified.

-A `for` loop copies bytes, one at a time, from `dir` into the global {{< lookup/cref joinPathBuffer >}}.
+A `for` loop copies bytes, one at a time, from `dir` into the `joinPathBuffer[]`, an 80-byte scratch area used for joining directory and file names into full path names.
 The loop ends once the null byte at the end of `dir` is reached.

-The `dstoff` variable now indicates the point in {{< lookup/cref joinPathBuffer >}} where the directory copy finished.
+The `dstoff` variable now indicates the point in `joinPathBuffer[]` where the directory copy finished.
 A single backslash character is placed at that position and `dstoff` is incremented.

 Another `for` loop again copies bytes, this time from `file`.
-The read position starts at the beginning of `file`, but the write position within {{< lookup/cref joinPathBuffer >}} starts after the backshash that was just inserted.
+The read position starts at the beginning of `file`, but the write position within `joinPathBuffer[]` starts after the backshash that was just inserted.
 As before, copying stops once the null byte in `file` is reached.

-There is an insidious bug in this code: The copy from `file` to {{< lookup/cref joinPathBuffer >}} stops at `file`'s null terminator byte, but _it does not copy that terminator into the destination._ This leaves an improperly-terminated string in the destination, which would usually cause obvious misbehavior.
-The reason it works correctly here is due to a series of happy accidents. {{< lookup/cref joinPathBuffer >}} is in BSS, which is explicitly initialized to zero on startup, and all calls to {{< lookup/cref JoinPath >}} happen to have `dir` and `file` lengths of consistent size.
+There is an insidious bug in this code: The copy from `file` to `joinPathBuffer[]` stops at `file`'s null terminator byte, but _it does not copy that terminator into the destination._ This leaves an improperly-terminated string in the destination, which would usually cause obvious misbehavior.
+The reason it works correctly here is due to a series of happy accidents. `joinPathBuffer[]` is in BSS, which is explicitly initialized to zero on startup, and all calls to {{< lookup/cref JoinPath >}} happen to have `dir` and `file` lengths of consistent size.
 The zero bytes in BSS end up accidentally (but correctly) terminating the string without any ghosts of longer values showing through.

-A pointer to {{< lookup/cref joinPathBuffer >}} is returned, which contains the combination of the provided directory and file names.
+A pointer to `joinPathBuffer[]` is returned, which contains the combination of the provided directory and file names.

 [^model-f]: https://en.wikipedia.org/wiki/Model_F_keyboard